xaraya/core/html/code/modules/dynamicdata/README.md

 Now you can define another database connection in your module or script, and configure the DD object to use that connection instead.
 See https://github.com/xaraya-modules/library module for an example connecting to sqlite3 databases.

-There are 2 main use cases:
+There are 3 main use cases:
 - predefined database connections
 - database connections on demand
+- external database connections

 ### Predefined database connection